 Solicitors are not best placed to give advice on flood risk, but there are a numerous searches that can be carried out by the purchaser or on a buyer’s behalf which will give them a better understanding of the risks in Caister On Sea.
 The conventional set of completed inquiry forms supplied to a buyer’s lawyer (where the solicitors are adopting what is known as the Conveyancing Protocol) contains a usual inquiry of the vendor to find out whether the property has historically flooded.
 If the property has been flooded in past which is not revealed by the owner, then a buyer may commence a claim for damages as a result of such an inaccurate reply.
 The buyer’s solicitors will also conduct an enviro search.
 This will indicate if there is a recorded flood risk.
 If so, further inquiries should be initiated.

-How does conveyancing in Caister On Sea differ for newly converted properties?
+How does conveyancing in Caister On Sea differ for new build properties?

-Most buyers of new build premises in Caister On Sea approach us having been asked by the seller to sign contracts and commit to the purchase even before the house is completed.
-This is because builders in Caister On Sea typically acquire the real estate, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build or newly converted property in Caister On Sea contact us having been asked by the builder to exchange contracts and commit to the purchase even before the property is finished.
+This is because builders in Caister On Sea usually purchase the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Caister On Sea or who has acted in the same development.